Frequently Asked Questions

 Thank you for visiting and learning more about expanded mental health services programs for Chicago.
 We hope you’ve had the chance to meet our teams as they’ve worked to bring mental health services to your communities.

-On November 8, 2022 voters in the West Town and Humboldt Park communities and the South East (Kenwood, Hyde Park, Woodlawn, and South Shore) communities will vote on a binding referendum question asking if residents are willing to expand mental health services for their communities by approving a .025% increase in property taxes.
+On November 5, 2024 voters in the Near Southwest Side (Little Village, Pilsen, McKinley Park, Bridgeport, and Armour Square) communities and the Englewood-Greater Chatham (West Englewood, Englewood, Auburn Gresham, Chatham, Greater Grand Crossing, and Avalon Park) communities voted on a binding referendum question asking if residents are willing to expand mental health services for their communities by approving a .025% increase in property taxes.

 What will these funds do?